HerobrineTV/ComputerCraft_PasteCode/README.md

 # ComputerCraft_PasteCode
-A Python Script whoch pasts .lua code into your cccraft turtles
+A Python Script whoch pastes .lua code into your cccraft turtles

 Also a small basic script Collection of mine